Meet a Governor: Lewis Agnew

-Why did you decide to become a Research Foundation governor?
+Why did you make the decision to become a Research Foundation Governor?

 My participation in the Research Foundation Visionaries program played a significant role in my future involvement as a Governor.
 The Visionaries program introduced me to the work and value of the Foundation, and once I was aware of all that it offered, I knew I wanted to continue my involvement.
 I immediately liked the people, products and work, and it was a very easy decision for me to deepen my involvement as a Governor after my term as a Visionary ended.

 The Visionaries bring a lot of energy, ideas and enthusiasm to the Research Foundation.
 Certainly, we have different perspectives on business and industry trends as we are motivated to keep learning and still climbing in our careers.
 Blending that youthful drive with the wisdom of the more seasoned industry veterans creates a great synergy, and I really enjoy the camaraderie between the different generations that comprise the Foundation’s Governors.

 How has the Research Foundation’s work benefitted you personally?

 So much of what the Foundation publishes offers a national perspective or features different markets than my home market of Nashville, and that has offered a lot of useful insights and information that I may be able to employ in my own business.
 That type of knowledge is powerful.

 One of the most interesting reports to me recently was “Repurposing Retail Centers: Profiles in Adaptation, Repositioning and Redevelopment.”
 There’s not a city in America not looking at a dark mall right now and imagining what it could be, and that report offered tangible ways these types of properties could be reshaped to bring new value to their communities.